cmaija/ParkHangs/README.md

 # ParkHangs

-ParkHangs is an application that allows users to view details for all official Vancouver Parks.
+ParkHangs is an all-in-one platform that allows users interact with all official Vancouver, British Columbia Parks.
 Users can get detailed information about a specific park, save favourite parks (if they are logged in), create and integrate events to their own calendar application, as well as write comments about parks and events.

 **CPSC 436i Group Project**